ekimber/clj-strava/README.md

 Pass in the access token to the API functions.
 They require a map of URL replacements where appropriate and additional query params can be passed in an optional map.
 Keywordized JSON is returned on an core.async channel.

+Along with several ring and compojure libraries, your server will also include:

 * [clj-strava.api :as strava]
 * [clojure.core.async :refer [<!!]]
 * [cheshire.core :as cheshire]